Tuesday, December 31, 2019

 George Scott hosts Wide World Wrestling

-For a period of several months in 1978, booker George Scott hosted and co-hosted "Wide World Wrestling" in the studios of WRAL-5 in Raleigh, replacing the departed Ed Capral who had hosted the show for Jim Crockett Promotions since its inception in 1975.
+For a period of several months in late spring and summer of 1978, booker George Scott co-hosted "Wide World Wrestling" in the studios of WRAL-5 in Raleigh, replacing Russ Dubuc.
+Dubuc had briefly hosted the show following the departure of Ed Capral, who had hosted the show for Jim Crockett Promotions since its inception in 1975.

 For much of that time, Scott actually provided color commentary, as the company settled in with Tom Miller on play-by-play during the summer and early fall of 1978.
 Miller was a famous radio personality in the Carolinas and Virginias during this time and had temporarily served as color commentator for Bob Caudle on "Mid-Atlantic Championship Wrestling" back in the summer of 1976 while regular co-host David Crockett was away helping his sister Frances Crockett with the company-owned minor league baseball team the Charlotte O's.